 While it's true that many stores are closed on the actual day of Chuseok, the days leading up to the holiday are usually bustling with activity as department stores, grocery stores, and other retail outlets offer Chuseok gift sets (추석선물세트) for sale.
 Shopping for these gift sets becomes a prevalent activity during this time, given that Chuseok is one of the biggest holidays in Korea.

-Today, gift sets are usually sold with items as traditional as fruits or ginseng, to diverse sets including shampoo, soap, or even spam.
-If you're not in Korea, check out your local Asian supermarket to see if there are any special foods for sale during this time - the harvest festival isn't just limited to Korea!
+Historically, because Chuseok is a harvest festival, the gifts exchanged typically included freshly harvested foods.
+Today, the range of items in gift sets has expanded, encompassing traditional items like fruits and ginseng as well as diverse products such as shampoo, soap, or even spam.
+If you're outside Korea, consider checking your local Asian supermarket for any special Chuseok-themed foods for sale during this time - the spirit of the harvest festival isn't exclusive to Korea!

 Republic of Korea - Flickr

-Recently, an anti-corruption law has been passed to limit the prices of Chuseok gift sets to prevent bribery and limit the amount of money those in civil service, media, or education can spend and receive.
-This act states a ₩30,000 limit on meals, ₩50,000 on gifts, and ₩100,000 on cash that public officials can accept at closed events.
+In a recent effort to curb corruption and bribery, an anti-corruption law has been enacted that caps the prices of Chuseok gift sets.
+This law places restrictions on the amount of money public officials in civil service, media, or education sectors can spend and accept.
+Specifically, the law stipulates a ₩30,000 limit on meals, a ₩50,000 limit on gifts, and a ₩100,000 limit on cash that public officials can accept at closed events.